Cycle Touring Festival returns virtually for second year

-“He's been to the CTF every year now, and he's gone off and done some big trips and I think if he hadn't had that confidence of being part of something bigger than himself, he would never have done it.
+“He’s been to the CTF every year now, and he’s gone off and done some big trips.
+I think if he hadn’t had that confidence of being part of something bigger than himself, he would never have done it.

-“I think sometimes there's an expectation that blokes can fix a bike or fix a puncture, mend the chain etc and actually if you've never been taught those things, then you don't know them and perhaps there's a bit of a reluctance for men to ask for help because they’re just expected to know this stuff.
+“I think sometimes there’s an expectation that blokes can fix a bike or fix a puncture, mend the chain and so on.
+But actually if you’ve never been taught those things, then you don’t know them and perhaps there’s a bit of a reluctance for men to ask for help because they’re just expected to know this stuff.

-Speaking of lockdown, Laura empathises with a lot of families trying to juggle work and parenthood: “Lockdown one was a bit rubbish for lots of reasons, not least because we were both working full-time and nurseries were shut, so we had our toddler, Ben at home.
+Laura empathises with a lot of families trying to juggle work and parenthood: “Lockdown one was a bit rubbish for lots of reasons, not least because we were both working full time and nurseries were shut, so we had our toddler, Ben, at home.
 But we did manage to get out and cycle loads.